ktorio/ktor-documentation/topics/server-swagger-ui.md

 </link-summary>

 Ktor allows you to generate and serve Swagger UI for your project based on the existing OpenAPI specification.
 With Swagger UI, you can visualize and interact with the API resources.

-> The following tools are available for generating OpenAPI definitions from code and vice versa:
-> - The [Ktor plugin](https://www.jetbrains.com/help/idea/ktor.html#openapi) for IntelliJ IDEA provides the ability to generate OpenAPI documentation for server-side Ktor applications.
-> - The [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) allows you to create a Ktor project from your API definitions by using the [kotlin-server](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators/kotlin-server.md) generator.
-Alternatively, you can use IntelliJ IDEA's [functionality](https://www.jetbrains.com/help/idea/openapi.html#codegen).
->
-{id="open-api-note"}
+You can serve an existing YAML or JSON specification, or generate one using the [OpenAPI extension](openapi-spec-generation.md) of the Ktor Gradle plugin.

 ## Add dependencies {id="add_dependencies"}